Skip over main navigation

 Environmental Sustainability

-WRC will strive to reduce our waste and carbon emissions through consuming less, recycling, using non-toxic and biodegradable products and purchasing from local suppliers.
+WRC will strive to reduce our waste and carbon emissions by consuming less, recycling, using non-toxic and biodegradable products and purchasing from local suppliers.
 Where possible, we will purchase services from women’s organisations/businesses and use sustainable, locally sourced, fair-trade and organic goods.

 Published: 8th October, 2019